Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/opcp-getting-started/guide.en-gb.md

 ![Dashboard visible once identified](images/dashboard.png){.thumbnail}

 Your interface allows you to access
-* To the configuration of users within *Keycloak* via the menu under your login.
+* To the configuration of users within *Keycloak* via the IAM link under your login.
 * To the Openstack management interface, *Horizon*.
 It is a graphical web interface for managing the entire Openstack infrastructure.
 It allows the user to make use of the machine resources provided by the administrators.
 You can do this by creating, launching and stopping instances, configuring networks, and managing instance accessibility.

 The **OPCP** administration interface also groups together access to various APIs such as Keystone (authentication and identity management), Glance (image management), Nova (computing service), Neutron (network management), Ironic (bare metal hardware management), which can be used within your automations.